 On average a patient needs to sign three documents before receiving medical assistance.
 All these documents need to be kept for 30 years, according to French law.
 Ramsay wished to digitize the whole flow to process and store all documents.

-Together with Tessi, a company specialized in document services, Connective worked on a solution that would satisfy both the patient’s and Ramsay’s needs.
+Together with Tessi, a company specialized in document services, Connective worked on a solution that includes digital signatures for health care that would satisfy both the patient’s and Ramsay’s needs.

 The document handling software was provided by Tessi.
 They ensured a safe solution with all data encrypted to make sure it would meet the high standards and strict legislation for hosting and storing healthcare data.
-The e-signature solution of Connective was chosen to complete the identity check and legal validity.
-This e-signature is crucial as the documents cannot be stored if the signature is not proven valid.
+The eSignatures solution of connective, offering digital signatures for health care, to complete the identity check and legal validity. eSignatures are crucial as the documents cannot be stored if the signature is not proven valid.
 To check its validity an automated process is built which checks if the ID card really belongs to the patient and if it is a genuine ID card.

 Once the patient has been registered in the system his profile will include data like his identity, details for automatic payment etc..
 Before an appointment at one of Ramsay’s health centres he can log in into to the portal, either at home or at the hospital.
 There he reads the documents concerning his treatment and gives his consent by signing digitally.
 Part of the signature is embedded in the signature certificate in his profile.
 For extra safety there is a 2 way verification.
 In the portal a signature screen pops up, asking him to sign: